 Here, Harry picks up the crystal ball that Hermione kicked out of class in anger, before taking it back to Trelawney’s classroom where she makes a rather terrifying prophecy.

 ‘Stay in formation everyone.
 Don’t break ranks if one of us is killed.’ – Mad Eye Moody

-Harry seems to have an affinity for flying over London, because he does it for a second time in the Order of the Phoenix, replacing the Ford Anglia with a broom this time.
+Harry forever seems to be flying over London.
+He does it for a second time in the Order of the Phoenix, replacing Mr Weasley’s Ford Anglia with his trusty broom this time.

 The entire Order soars down the Thames and sweep under a bridge, which happens to be Tower Bridge, one of the most iconic structures in London.
-You might also spot Big Ben and the Houses of Parliament too.
+You can also spot Big Ben and the Houses of Parliament as well.

 ‘The Order of the Phoenix.
 Its a secret society.
 Dumbledore formed it back when they first fought you know who.’ – Hermione Granger

 After flying Harry through the capital, the Order land outside their new headquarters in Grimmauld Place – the very invisible childhood home of Sirius Black.